shkeating/nano-a11y-audit/README.md

 The project includes a local test suite in `test-files/` covering common failures for every active rule, sourced from the WCAG understanding docs.

-1. Serve the `test-files/` directory (e.g., using VS Code Live Server or `python -m http.server`).
+1. Serve the `test-files/` directory (e.g., `npx http-server`).
-2. Create a CSV with the local URLs (e.g., `http://localhost:5500/test-files/246-headings-and-labels.html`).
+2. Create a CSV with the local URLs (e.g., `http://localhost:8080/test-files/246-headings-and-labels.html`).
 3. Run the auditor on these pages to verify detection logic.

 ---